xoco70/kendozone/README.md

 ## Requirements

 - PHP 7 or newer
-- HTTP server with PHP support (eg: Apache, Nginx, Caddy)
+- MySQL or compatible
+- Nginx
 - Composer
-- A supported database: MySQL, PostgreSQL or SQLite

 ## Installation